Dynamic Feedback Linearization of Control Systems with Symmetry: Geometry of control systems

 \subsubsection{Relative Goursat bundles}

 Each Brunovsk\'y normal form $\CB_\k$ has trivial Cauchy bundle, $\ch\CB_\k$ $=\{0\}$.
 However, there is an important situation in which a sub-bundle can satisfy all the constraints of a Goursat bundle except for the triviality of its Cauchy bundle.

-4 pt \begin{defn} A totally regular sub-bundle $\CV\subset TM$ is a {\it\bf relative Goursat bundle} if it satisfies the requirements of a Goursat bundle (Definition \ref{Goursat}) except for the triviality of its Cauchy bundle.
-That is, the type number $\chi^0$ need not be equal to zero in a relative Goursat bundle. \end{defn} Note that a relative Goursat bundle has refined derived type satisfying equations (\ref{linearTypeConstraints}).
+\begin{Definition} A totally regular sub-bundle $\CV\subset TM$ is a {\it relative Goursat bundle} if it satisfies the requirements of a Goursat bundle (see Definition \ref{Goursat}) except for the triviality of its Cauchy bundle.
+That is, the type number $\chi^0$ need not be equal to zero in a relative Goursat bundle. \end{Definition} It is important to note that a relative Goursat bundle has refined derived type satisfying equations \eqref{linearTypeConstraints}.

 The utility of relative Goursat bundles stems from the ability to very quickly determine the existence of a linearizable quotient $\CV/G$ of a $G$-in\-var\-i\-ant control system $\CV$.
 In this we always assume that the action of $G$ is control admissible.
-If its Lie algebra of infinitesimal generators of the action is denoted $\bsy{\G}$, then our assumption of strong transversality implies that $\CV\cap\bsy{\G}=0$.
+If its Lie algebra of infinitesimal generators of the action is denoted by $\bsy{\G}$, then our assumption of strong transversality implies that $\CV\cap\bsy{\G}=0$.
 We often denote the direct sum $\CV\oplus\bsy{\G}$ by $\wh{\CV}$.